George Edward Fulton: History

+G E Fulton and Co written on the western side.

 The company was liquidated in 1902, and purchased by Walter Weech Forward (of Forward Down and Co.), W. D. Watkins and A. C. Harley.
 The northern Kilkenny site was later owned by David Shearer and Co.
 The southern site (between Port Road and the railway line) became Australian Glass Manufacturing company's bottle manufacturing plant.